deep-foundation/npm-packager/README.md

 ## For maintainers

-Please publish this package using only this command:
+Please publish new version of this package using only this command:

 ```bash
 npm run npm-release